 Combining poll results and reporting on averages would offer audiences the best understanding of public opinion at a given point in time.
 Only some news organizations have the technical expertise to perform such analyses, however.

 For journalists who need help calculating weighted averages, Larsen recommends reaching out to a pollster or statistician.
-Journalists also can go to FiveThirtyEight, a news outlet specializing in polling and sophisticated data analysis, to check out weighted averages for some polls.

 WHAT TO AVOID: Covering poll results without taking into account the poll’s margin of error.